flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 that prioritize beginner friendliness and being able to do stupid things like "build a web site in a day."

-Back to the talk: it raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
+The talk raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
 This is funny because years ago I decided to pick up violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using red and green lights.
 Initially I didn't know what in-tune and out-of-tune sounded like, or where exactly to position my fingers to create the correct sounds.
 The tuner gave me the feedback I needed to make corrections.
 Using the tuner is what actually helped me learn how to listen.
+It truly boggles my mind that someone would argue against creating or using tools that give you helpful feedback so you can learn more quickly.

 One more counter-example: I am a photographer.
 My instrument, if you want to call it that, is the camera.
 I have a professional camera, and